Introduction to Careers in SQL Server

-In this article, we try to give the readers an idea as to what sort of key options are available in accordance to the technology:
+In this article, we try to give the readers an idea as to what sort of key options are available in accordance with the technology:

 A “Database Administrator (DBA)” holds a specific set of skills that can design, implement and maintain a database whereas a “Database Developer” is responsible to supervise the database design and implementation of databases for various applications.

-This is relatively a latest profession which deals majorly for medicine, telecom, politics etc., and is closely related to Machine Learning, Data Mining, Big Data, and Databases.
+This is relatively the latest profession that deals majorly for medicine, telecom, politics, etc., and is closely related to Machine Learning, Data Mining, Big Data, and Databases.
 An objective of this role is to analyze, predict, and collect data to improve the business for the syndicate.

 The role of BI Administrator is to run the ETL processes, create backups, etc. BI Administrator also holds responsibility towards security & maintenance of the environment whereas the role of BI Developer is related to Data Warehousing, reporting, and data transformations.

-A Data Analyst analyzes data, conduct life cycle analysis, create reports, KPIs which in turn will be helpful for organizations to make better business decisions.
+A Data Analyst analyzes data, conducts life cycle analysis, creates reports, KPIs which in turn will be helpful for organizations to make better business decisions.
 They are also responsible to monitor performance and quality control plans to identify progress.